 I’ve known Greg since I started at Port Phillip Publishing, about four years ago now.
 Greg’s one of the most astute, smart guys I reckon I’ve ever met.

-If you’re a subscriber to The Daily Reckoning, then you’ll be familiar with Greg’s work.
+If you’re a subscriber to Markets and Money, then you’ll be familiar with Greg’s work.
 If not then you’re in for a treat.
 Greg and I might come at our investment strategies from a different approach, but we definitely share one key thing in common.

 We both seek opportunity.